 If you are venturing out on your own, congratulations!
-Starting your own business can be tremendously rewarding if you do it right.
-Here are some tax tips to get you off on the right foot.
+Starting your own business can be tremendously rewarding, if you do it right.
+From business plans to market strategies, there’s a lot of important financial decisions ahead.

 Don’t worry about knowing these tax rules and how to claim business income and expenses, TurboTax Self-Employed will ask you simple questions about you and your business and helps you easily file your taxes based on answers to your questions.

 If you are self-employed, you can use QuickBooks Self-Employed year-round to easily track your income and expenses, business mileage, capture your receipts, estimate your quarterly taxes, and then export your information directly to TurboTax Self-Employed.